McGill-NLP/webllama/README.md

 We are working hard to make it easy for you to deploy Llama web agents to the web.
 We want to integrate `WebLlama` with existing deployment platforms, including Microsoft's Playwright, ServiceNow Research's BrowserGym, and other partners.

+At the moment, we offer the following integrations:
+* `Browsergym`: Please find more information in [`examples/README.md`](examples/README.md) and [`docs/README.md`](docs/README.md).

 ## Code

 The code for finetuning the model and evaluating it on the [`WebLINX`](https://mcgill-nlp.github.io/weblinx/) benchmark is available now.
-You can find the detailed instructions in [modeling](modeling/README.md).
+* **Modeling**: You can find the detailed instructions in [modeling](modeling/README.md) for training `Llama-3-8B-Web` on the `WebLINX` dataset.
+* **Examples**: We provide a few example for using the `webllama` API and models, including web API, end-to-end, and BrowserGym integration.
+You can find them in [examples](examples/README.md).
+* **App**: We provide a simple Streamlit app for visualizing the results of your model on the `WebLINX` benchmark.
+You can find the code in [app](app/Results.py).
+* **Docs**: We provide detailed documentation for the code in [docs](docs/README.md).

 > 👷‍♀️ **Next steps**\
-> We are actively working on new data, evaluation, and deployment integrations at the moment, so stay tuned!
+> We are actively working on new data and evaluation at the moment!
+If you want to help, please create an issue describing what you would like to contribute, and we will be happy to help you get started.

 ## Citation